Unbewohnte/FTU/README.md

 - `./FTU -downloadto="/home/some_path_here/Downloads/" -addr="192.168.1.104"` - creates a client (receiver) that will try to connect to `192.168.1.104` (local device) on port `8080` and if successful - downloads a file to given path
 - `./FTU -downloadto="/home/some_path_here/Downloads/" -addr=145.125.53.212 -port=8888` - same as before, but will try to connect to `145.125.53.212` on port `8888`

 ---

+## Testing

+In FTU directory:

+- `go test ./...` - to test recursively
+- `go test -v ./...` - to test recursively, with additional information

+---